helmwave/docs/docs/yaml.md

 Allows using custom kubecontext for release.

-**!!!
-Kubedog can't be enabled when there are releases in multiple contexts.**
+!!!
+Warning "Kubedog can't be enabled when there are releases in multiple contexts."

 ### post_renderer